PyDrocsid/cogs/general/custom_commands/documentation.md

 #### `name`

-The name subcommand is used to change the name of the custom command.
+The `name` subcommand is used to change a custom command's name.

 ```css
 .custom_commands edit [name|n] <command> <name>